Documentation

 AxAgent Guide

 AxAgent is the agent framework in Ax.
-It wraps AxGen with support for child agents, tool use, smart model routing, and RLM (Recursive Language Model) mode for processing long contexts through a code interpreter.
+It wraps AxGen with support for child agents, tool use, and RLM (Recursive Language Model) mode for processing long contexts through runtime-backed code execution.

 Use AxAgent when you need: